 An equilibrium model is based on a simplified macro model of interest rate drivers.
-For instance the Cox Ingersoll Ross (CIR) model assumes a mean reverting process (if rates go up, they must come down, if they come down they must go up) that makes assumptions about a long term average rate and an adjustment process that pulls interest rates back to the long term mean.
+For instance, the Cox Ingersoll Ross (CIR) model assumes a mean reverting process.
+If rates go up, they must come down, if they come down they must go up.
+It includes a long term average rate and an adjustment process that pulls interest rates back to the long term mean.

-An arbitrage free model is a model that calibrates the output of the model on day one to the existing interest rate environment so that there are no opportunities for mis-pricing or arbitrage on day one between the real world and the interest rate model.
-For example the Black Derman and Toy (BDT) model calibrates the existing interest rate environment as represented by zero curves and the volatility at each point in the term structure with the model to project the entire forward rate term structure.
+An arbitrage free model calibrates the output of the model on day one to the existing interest rate environment.
+This ensures that there are no opportunities for mis-pricing or arbitrage on day one between the real world and the interest rate model.
+For example, the Black Derman and Toy (BDT) model calibrates the existing interest rate environment as represented by zero curves and the volatility at each point in the term structure with the model to project the entire forward rate term structure.

-A default model needs and projects multiple factors dealing with the economy in general as well as the underlying portfolio of loans in specific.
+A default model for the mortgage back securities valuation model projects multiple factors dealing with the economy in general as well as the underlying portfolio of loans in specific.
 The economic model forecasts interest rates, the impact of a change in rates on housing prices and purchase and sale activity in the housing market as well as unsold inventory at the broader level.
-At the loan level it looks at the loan to value ratio and the value of the option for the home owner to default.
+At the loan level, it looks at the loan to value ratio and the value of the option for the homeowner to default.

 When a borrower exercises the pre-payment option, the borrower pays down either a portion of the outstanding principal or the entire outstanding principal.
 Prepayments can occur for a number of reasons:

-Buyer sells home: If a home owner chooses to relocate to another home, the mortgage property will get sold and trigger a prepayment.
+- Sells home: If a homeowner chooses to relocate to another home, the mortgage property will get sold and trigger a prepayment.

-Buyer refinances: When interest rates fall, a home owner can benefit by refinancing at lower rates to reduce his monthly mortgage payment.
+- Refinances: When interest rates fall, a homeowner can benefit from refinancing at lower rates to reduce his monthly mortgage payment.

-Buyer defaults: The property is foreclosed and sold.
+- Defaults: The buyer defaults & the property is foreclosed and sold.

-Prepayment model uses multiple factors to simulate the prepayment behavior of home owners.
+The prepayment model uses multiple factors to simulate the prepayment behavior of homeowners.
 These factors may include:

-- The yield curve at origination since the difference between the yield curve at the point of origination and the point of re-financing accurately reflects the true monetary incentive for a home owner to re-finance.
+- The yield curve at origination.
+The difference between the yield curve at the point of origination and the point of re-financing accurately reflects the true monetary incentive for a homeowner to re-finance.

-- The spread at origination represents any non-standard features of the loan that may lead to higher margins, fees and premiums as well as effect re-financing and closing costs.
+- The spread at origination represents any non-standard features of the loan.
+These may lead to higher margins, fees and premiums as well as effect re-financing and closing costs.